RIOT-OS/riot-course/slides/tutorial-summit-2018/summit2018-tutorial.md

 --

-- All required developpement tools are already installed:
+- All required development tools are already installed:

   - The GNU ARM Embedded 7.3 toolchain is installed